Whispergnome/Youtube-Comments-Aggregator/README.md

 The second part is cluster_comments.py which takes .csv file and attempts to cluster similar comments.

 run_pipeline.py runs both one after the other.

+output_comments is a raw data file with comments already fetched, so the second can work on a sample data.